-Here’s One Thing Tom Brady Was ‘Happy’ About In Patriots’ Loss To Ravens
+NESN

 The Baltimore Ravens wasted no time jumping on the New England Patriots.

-The Ravens, seemingly in the blink of an eye, grabbed an early 17-0 lead Sunday night and never looked back, as they went on to claim a 37-20 win at M&T Bank Stadium.
+The Ravens, seemingly in the blink of an eye, grabbed an early 17-0 lead Sunday night and never looked back as they went on to claim a 37-20 win at M&T Bank Stadium.
 But while it’s not reflected in the final score, the Patriots actually managed to make it a game despite the first-quarter deficit.

 New England twice cut Baltimore’s lead down to four, and the visitors even had a chance to go on top in the third quarter before Julian Edelman’s costly fumble.
 The Ravens effectively coasted from there, but Tom Brady was pleased with how his team reacted after the initial gut punch.